Before You Buy Another AI Tool, Answer These 12 Questions

 - Tickets or issues

-Is that info:
+Is that information:

 - Mostly in shared systems (CRM, project tool, ERP), or